dina-masry/Adult-Income-Prediction/README.md

-Adult Income Prediction
-✨ Project Overview
+Adult Income Prediction✨ Project Overview
 Welcome to the Adult Income Prediction project!
 This repository contains a machine learning solution designed to predict whether an individual's annual income exceeds $50,000 based on various demographic and employment factors from census data.
 This is a classic binary classification problem that leverages robust data preprocessing and powerful machine learning algorithms to uncover insights into income determinants.

 🎯 Objective